open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `SHA1("name")`

-**Note:** According to the National Institute of Standards and Technology (NIST), SHA1 is no longer a recommended hash function.
+**Note:** [According to the National Institute of Standards and Technology (NIST)](https://csrc.nist.gov/projects/hash-functions), SHA1 is no longer a recommended hash function.
 It should be avoided except when required for compatibility.
-New uses should prefer FNV whenever possible.
+New uses should prefer a SHA-2 family function (such as SHA-256 or SHA-512) whenever possible.

 ### SHA256